Confederation: European Union

-Its unique nature and the political sensitivities surrounding it cause there to be no common or legal classification for the European Union (EU).
+The unique nature and the political sensitivities surrounding the European Union (EU) make it difficult to apply a common or legal classification to its structure.
 However, it bears some resemblance to both a confederation (or a "new" type of confederation) and a federation.
 The term supranational union has also been applied.
-The EU operates common economic policies with hundreds of common laws, which enable a single economic market, a common customs territory, (mainly) open internal borders, and a common currency among most member-states.
-However, unlike a federation, the EU does not have exclusive powers over foreign affairs, defence, and taxation.
-Furthermore, most EU laws, which have been developed by consensus between relevant national government ministers and then scrutinised and approved or rejected by the European Parliament, must be transposed into national law by national parliaments.
+The EU operates common economic policies with thousands of common laws, which enable a single economic market, a common customs territory, (mainly) open internal borders, and a common currency among most member-states.
+However, unlike a federation, the EU does not have exclusive powers over foreign affairs, defence, taxation, along with the immigration and transit of non-EU nationals.
+Furthermore, most EU laws, which have been developed by consensus between relevant national government ministers and then scrutinised and approved or rejected by the European Parliament, must be transposed into national law by national parliaments (in the case of directives).
 Most collective decisions by member states are taken by weighted majorities and blocking minorities typical of upper houses in federations.
 On the other hand, the absolute unanimity typical of intergovernmentalism is required only in respect to the Common Foreign and Security Policy, as well as in situations when ratification of a treaty or of a treaty amendment is required.
 Such a form may thus be described as a semi-intergovernmental confederation.